Best bidet of 2021 | CNN Underscored

 - Number of additional features: We counted the number of additional features, such as pre-mist, heated seat, user settings, sterilization options, stream patterns, endless warm water, night light, slow-closing lid and deodorizer.

-Quality and Design
+Quality and design

 - General quality: We felt and used the bidet and noted how sturdy the materials and elements felt.